Nathan Donovan | Director

 - Charitable endorsements – dealing with complex and novel concepts around the definition of charity and religion, successfully answering notices of intention to refuse application for charitable registration with ACNC

-- Incorporation of unincorporated entities (schools & churches).
+- Incorporation of unincorporated entities (churches, charities and not for profits).

-- Corporate Governance – “on call’ legal and corporate governance advice for board and corporate governance & risk committees of multiple national and state-based charities.
+- Corporate Governance – “on call’ legal and corporate governance advice for board and corporate governance & risk committees of multiple national and state-based schools and charities.

 - Financial institutions – advising large charitable lenders in relation to inter-company loans, Banking Act & AML/CTF Act compliance.